icgc-dcc/dcc-import/RESOURCES.md

-ICGC DCC - Import Heliotrope
+ICGC DCC - Import Resources
 ===

-This bundle contains several static resources used by the importer.
+This details the creation of a jar file that contains several static resources used by the importer modules.
+Although the jar is named `dcc-heliotrope.jar` (poorly named), it has no relationship with the Heliotrope project.

 ### Last Updated:
 - `cancer_gene_census.tsv`: *May 28th, 2015*.
 - `pathway_hier.txt`: *November 28th, 2014, release 52*.
 - `uniprot_2_reactome.txt`: *May 28th, 2015*.
 - `pathway_2_summation.txt`: *May 28th, 2015*.
-- `genes.bson`: *February 5, 2015*, removed genes with bad chromosomes.
-- `gene2xml`: *February 5, 2015*.

 ### 1. Updating Resources: